swen-chan/algorithms/README.md

-When I begin to study programming in coursera in October 2022, I try to record some codes here,which is whether some interesting or special.I guarantee that they are all original from my hands.
+When I begin to study programming in coursera in October 2022, I try to record some codes here,which is whether some interesting or special.I guarantee that they are all original works from my hands.

 Wish for everyone's comments or advices!